ThatGeoGuy/ENGO500/_posts/2014-04-04-front-end-development-store-viewer.markdown

 As you can see in the screenshot above, there are 4 different types observation representations being displayed.
 The left pane shows overall statistics, and the right pane shows a real-time representation of the store.

 For real time-stats, there are two ways to display observations.
 The first type of observation that is visualized is an empty or full section.
 Full sections appear blue, and empty sections appear purple, as shown by label 1.
-The second type of observation that is visualized is traffic within an asile.
+The second type of observation that is visualized is traffic within an aisle.
 This is represented by a 'heat map'.
 When someone walks past a sensor, an orange section is displayed, as shown by label 2.

 For the overall statistics, there are also two ways of displaying information.
 The first is an overall level of traffic within the store, shown by label 3.
-This takes the number of readings from all motion sensors for an epoch in time and dispays them in a bar graph that updates as new epochs become available.
+This takes the number of readings from all motion sensors for an epoch in time and displays them in a bar graph that updates as new epochs become available.
 The second is an overall stock level, shown by label 4.
 It calculates the overall stock level by taking the number of full and empty sections for each epoch.

 ### Technical Challenges